The Art of Disaster Risk Reduction

 An arts-based approach to strengthening community and institutional capacity in Colombia.

-The project brings together academics from our Schools of International Development and Politics, Philosophy and Language Communication and Universidad de Manizales (Department of Social Psychology for Disaster Risk Management), as well as researchers from Human Rights organisation Dejusticia, representatives of the Colombian Red Cross and DRR sections of local municipalities in Colombia.
+The project brought together academics from the University of East Anglia (DEV and PPL) and Universidad de Manizales (Department of Social Psychology for Disaster Risk Management), as well as researchers from Human Rights organisation Dejusticia, representatives of the Colombian Red Cross and DRR sections of local municipalities in Colombia.

 Photos by Hazel Marsh.